 Once you leave the studio, you’re on your own, and it’s your responsibility to help your tattoo get through the healing stages until it has finished healing.

-You should follow your artist’s aftercare advice as closely as possible.
-Failing to do this and deciding not to look after your tattoo as best as you can will likely mean that your tattoo heals sub-optimally.
+You should follow your tattoo artist’s aftercare advice as closely as possible.
+Failing to do this and deciding not to look after your tattoo the best you can will likely mean that your tattoo heals sub-optimally.

 A poorly healed tattoo can finish up looking patchy, dull, and faded – and if you’re not careful, you could end up with an infection, which in extreme circumstances can lead to permanent scarring throughout the area.

 By looking after your white ink tattoo as best as possible while it heals, you’re ensuring it starts its journey looking bright and healthy

 How Well You Care For Your Tattoo After Healing